Omico/Gradm/README.md

 ## Why Gradm?

-The Gradle version catalog is an excellent move for us.
+The Gradle version catalogs is an excellent move for us.
 But it also brings a lot of problems, and becomes more and more painful:

 * The Generated code is fully Java.
-Useable, and that's it.
+Usable, and that's it.
 Not good for reading.
 * Terrible restrictions on naming, see [here](https://github.com/gradle/gradle/issues/18208).
 * No official dependencies update support.
 * And more...?